Bal67/VideoGameRec/README.md

 Youtube Link: https://youtu.be/6fKk6E7ADhg

-This project recommends video games based on user interactions with games and selected games (not tailored toward the user).
+This project recommends video games based on user interactions with games (not tailored toward a specific user ID).
 The models used are a fine-tuned Neural Collaborative Filtering (NCF) model, a non-fine-tuned NCF model, and a KNN basic model.

 ## Table of Contents